Office of Admissions & Outreach

 Please note: To be considered for a position in the program, you must meet all qualifications and submit all required documentation, including the UCSF application processing fee, by the deadline.

 Following a review of completed applications, selected candidates will be invited for an interview.
 Interviews during the 2020-21 admissions season will be conducted remotely.

 We accept five students per year in the Postgraduate Program in Orthodontics with concurrent admission into the Graduate MS or PhD Program in Oral and Craniofacial Sciences.
-Please note: The MS and PhD programs have separate applications.

 Postgraduate students are expected to devote 100 percent of their professional activities to the program.
 Permission to carry out practice or other professional activities outside the program can be granted only in exceptional circumstances by the program director.